apaluca/vscode-server-on-demand/README.md

    - Created on demand
    - Deleted when no longer needed
    - Each instance has its own URL: `https://vscode.local/instances/<instance-id>`

+3. **Persistent Workspaces**
+   - User workspaces persist across all instances
+   - Each user has a dedicated workspace volume
+   - All instances for a user share the same workspace data

 ## Prerequisites